nescampos/cantolocker/README.md

 ### 2.1 User-Friendly Interface

-The XRPL Legacy Locker platform is designed with a user-friendly interface, ensuring that users of all technical backgrounds can easily navigate the application.
+The CantoLocker platform is designed with a user-friendly interface, ensuring that users of all technical backgrounds can easily navigate the application.
 The interface is intuitive and welcoming, making legacy planning accessible to everyone.

 ### 2.2 Legacy Dashboard